 There have long been outspoken people who claim to have gone down many levels under DIA and to have seen the tunnels firsthand.
 In this article in Westword Magazine, the author talks with Alex Christopher, an older woman who is at the heart of this conspiracy.

-Just after the airport was built, she met some people at a conference in Denver who took her down there and later she returned with her friend Phil Schneider.
+Just after the airport was built, she met some people at a conference in Denver who took her down there, and later she returned with her friend Phil Schneider.
 After that, Schneider turned up dead of an apparent suicide.
-Obviously, fellow theorist are skeptical about that and consider it more of an assassination.
+Obviously, fellow theorists are skeptical about that and consider it more of an assassination.
 Christopher went silent after that but has recently been working on a new film.

 Also, while the airport was being built, there were 5 buildings that were built below, but for some reason needed to be abandoned.
-Instead of destroying them, other infrastructure was built on top leading many to wonder just what might be going on in those buildings underneath the ground level.
+Instead of destroying them, another infrastructure was built on top leading many to wonder just what might be going on in those buildings underneath the ground level.

 Airport Layout and Other Buildings

-As with many of the aspects of DIA that play into the hands of conspiracy theorist, the buildings and layout of the airport do as well.
+As with many of the aspects of DIA that play into the hands of conspiracy theorists, the buildings and layout of the airport do as well.
 Not only is DIA the second largest airport in the world regarding land mass, but there are an untold number of extra buildings and hangars on the property that seem unneeded for a typical airport.
 What are those buildings for and why did DIA need so much land to sit on?

-Beyond that, looking at a bird’s eye view of DIA, all the runways and terminal’s together can be construed in the shape of a swastika.
+Beyond that, looking at a bird’s eye view of DIA, all the runways and terminals together can be construed in the shape of a swastika.
 There can be interpreted Nazi themes in artwork previously mentioned so the layout of the airport seems very curious with both on its grounds.